|

 (50 songs), including A Million Dreams, recorded

-by Judy Kreston and David Lahm.
+by Judy Kreston and David Lahm on CD, Live at Jan Wallman's.

-James Spurrier.
 Additional collaborations: Lady Fashion,

 with Carmel Rosa; Stages, with Mitch Uscher; The Gods